Agarciahunter/FinetuneLLM-Assignement1C/README.md

 </tbody>
 </table>

 **Write a discussion (4-5 Lines) explaining the comparison between two models.
-Moreover, compare the metrics and discuss which metrics are more appropriate compared to human evaluation.**
+Moreover, compare the metrics and discuss which metrics are more appropriate compared to human evaluation. **

-The Mistral and Phi-2 models tend to outpefrom Llama model in most metrics.
+The Mistral and Phi-2 models tend to outperform the Llama model in most metrics.
 Phi-2 seems to perform the best out them.
-While Llama did answer the quesitons the length of the answer could be long.
+While Llama did answer the questions the length of the answer could be long.
 This would make it lose points because it often added answers to instructions it was not given.
-It wouldn't stop when it completed the question.
-This was most likly do to my limited training with the integrated runs.
-This problem did occur in the Phi-2 and Mistral tests but not as frequent as Llamas.
+It would not stop when it completed the question.
+This was most likely due to my limited training with the integrated runs.
+This problem did occur in the Phi-2 and Mistral tests but not as frequently as Llamas.

 ## Task 3